 If you are in third year or above, consider taking WRDS 350 Knowledge-making instead of WRDS 150.

-While they all meet the writing and research requirement for completing the B.A. degree in the Faculty of Arts, WRDS 150 is a single term course, while CAP and Arts One are coordinated programs, which have standard timetables.
+While they all meet the writing component of the Writing and Research Requirement for completing the B.A. degree in the Faculty of Arts, WRDS 150 is a single term course.
+CAP is an 18 credit standard timetable made up of a cohort of courses.
+Arts One is an 18 credit course which includes the disciplines of English, History and Philosophy.
 In CAP and Arts One you take the majority of your courses with the same group of students and the subjects you study make up a pre-arranged theme, which changes year by year.
 WRDS 150, in contrast, is a single course in your overall program of study.

 In WRDS 150, you learn how a variety of academic disciplines deal with a specific area of current research interest (e.g., humour, human rights, social media, transgender studies, homelessness), You read and analyze a selection of current scholarly articles on the research focus of your section.
 You produce several brief writing assignments, most of which are “scaffolded,” which means that they serve as steps towards accomplishing a larger project or course goal.
 For example, you may be asked to produce a literature review as a step towards writing a research paper on that same question.